epfl-mobots/tdm-python/transpiler.md

 Perhaps the most noticeable missing features are the non-integer division operator `/` (Python has operator `//` for the integer division), and the `break` and `continue` statements, also missing in Aseba and difficult to transpile to sane code without `goto`.
 High on our to-do list: functions with arguments and return value.

 The transpilation is mostly straightforward.
 Mixing numeric and boolean expressions often requires splitting them into multiple statements and using temporary variables.
 The `for` loop is transpiled to an Aseba `while` loop because in Aseba, `for` is limited to constant ranges.
 Comments are lost because the official Python parser used for the first phase ignores them.
+Since functions are transpiled to subroutines, recursive functions are forbidden.

 ### Example